Importing Goods into the UK: Complete Business Guide (2026)

 Before importing goods, your business must have the correct registrations and information in place.

 You need a UK EORI number to import goods commercially.
+Without it, goods cannot be cleared through customs.

 Overseas businesses often underestimate this requirement.